digineo/zackup/README.md

 mount_base:   path      # working directory to mount host dataset into
 log_level:    enum      # one of DEBUG, INFO, WARN, ERROR, FATAL, PANIC (case insensitive)
 graylog:      addr      # if set, write logs to this GELF UDP endpoint

+# daemon hold settings specific to the "zackup serve" command.
+daemon:
+  # strftime format for scheduled backups
+  schedule:   "%H:%M:%S"

+  # Random amount of jitter around the schedule time.
+The actual backup
+  # will start in the time range schedule ± jitter/2. jitter must be
+  # parsable with Go's time.ParseDuration() function.
+  #
+  # Jitter is applied to each host seperately.
+  jitter:     duration
 ```

 The defaults are: